Skip to main content

 Daily routing credits

-To address the highly varying nature of routing workload between Mapsly clients, the March 2023 update introduced daily routing credits that are consumed when your team clicks Build in the Route panel.
+To address the highly varying nature of routing workload between Mapsly clients, we introduced daily routing credits that are consumed when your team clicks Build in the Route panel.

 For example, when your routing session contains 100 jobs and 5 users, clicking Build will consume 500 routing credits (the number of jobs multiplied by the size of the traveling team).